Alcatraz Island

 Night tours of Alcatraz offer a different perspective on the island, with a more intimate atmosphere and special programming not available during the day.
 Special events, such as reenactments and talks by former inmates, add depth to the experience.

-See also Twin Peaks
+See also Coit Tower

 Birdwatching and nature walks